 There are four ways to make money in real estate.
 Cash flow, taxes, mortgage principle paydown, and appreciation.

-Before I bash appreciation too much, here’s what the leverage lovers want me to explain first.
+Before I bash appreciation too much, here’s what the leverage lovers and BRRRR investors want me to explain first.

 That’s a benefit of appreciation with a mortgage.

 Of course, if you mortgage a property and it goes down in value, remember, you still owe that monthly amount to the bank no matter how low the price of the house goes.
 If the market crashes, you still got to pay that mortgage back at whatever price you originally borrowed for.

 This was the big problem with the last real estate crash.
 It’s called being upside down on a mortgage.